 There is something good in every day.

 Is there?
-Is that even a possible concept for those of us who have chronic illness?
+Is that even a possible concept for those of us who have chronic diseases?

 The initial response from the chronic illness community is likely to be a resounding “No”.